In this part of our Linux Awk command series, we shall have a look at one of the most important features of Awk, which is field editing.

 To understand this Awk field editing better, let us take a look at the examples below:

-From the output above, you can see that the characters from the first three fields are printed based on the IFS defined which is space:
+In the above command, you can see that the characters from the first three fields are printed based on the IFS defined which is space:

 - Field one which is “TecMint.com” is accessed using